sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 </array>
 ```

 This entitlement allows Sparkle to communicate with its installer and updater progress tools on your system.
 If you are building your application in Xcode, `$(PRODUCT_BUNDLE_IDENTIFIER)` will be automatically substituted with your application's bundle identifier.
+Most sandboxed applications need to add this entitlement.

 If you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the XPC Services](/documentation/customization#sandboxing-settings) instead and need to enable embedding the services in Sparkle's `ConfigCommon.xcconfig`.